escwxyz/payload-email-template/README.md

 ### Generate Email Template

-You may need to trigger rendering the email tempalte by sending a POST request to the following endpoint:
+You may need to trigger rendering the email template by sending a POST request to the following endpoint:

 ```
 POST /api/email-templates/:id/generate